-Standard First Aid and CPR level C or an approved equivalent must be completed prior to the second year of study.
+Intermediate CSA First Aid CPR AED Level C or an approved equivalent must be completed prior to the second year of study.
 Students must provide a copy of the valid certification to the school by April of their first year in the program.
 Prerequisite(s): BKIN students only.